roboshoes/grunt-shared-config/README.md

 Of course you can nest these key value pairs to have granular control over what ends up in the output.

-#### options.maskAllowLevel
+#### options.maskAllowUnknownLevels
 Type: `Number`
 Default: 0

-Defines how many levels of will be ignored by the mask object.
-Setting it to 1 for instance means that every value 1 level deeply nested in the config will be accepted.
+Defines how many levels within the config file will be allowed if the value is not set in the mask.
+Setting it to 1 for instance means that every value 1 level deeply nested in the config will be accepted, if not specified in the config.
-By default the value will be masked, given there is a mask file, if it's not in before mentioned file.
+By default the value will be 0. that means values that are not defined in the mask file will be ignored.

 ### Options (Files)